 Regardless what your Game Day is, we can all be champions if we compete in the game of life with Heart!

-The challenge for all managers is to get their team members to rise to the occasion of champions each and every day!
+The challenge for all managers is to get their team members to rise to the occasion like champions each and every day!
 If your team prepares as a champion, they will perform like a champion when their time comes.

 Paying attention to the details is how you build a high performance team.